varya/varya.github.com/src/documents/posts/run-app-in-time-on-mac_en.html.md

 layout: post

 ---
 I use the same laptop for both work and personal needs.
-This is useful but makes me to see to keeping my work-life balance.
+This is useful but makes me see to keeping my work-life balance.
 I do this simply — turn off all the applications running when I finish my working day in the evening.
 The only issue is not to forget to open them again next day.
 But this process can be automatized. :-)
 <excerpt/>